jpsca/properform/docs/docs/faq.md

 It does not.
 Those are concerns for your framework or for other specialized libraries.
 Proper Form has a `File` field which will let you render a file input, but it doesn't do more than that.

+## I have a question not covered in this documentation

+Please open an issue on the [GitHub page](https://github.com/jpscaletti/proper-form) with the tag "question".